praxeo/FluxGradio/README.md

 1. Upload a portrait photograph
 2. Prompt: "Reimagine this portrait in the style of a Renaissance oil painting with dramatic Rembrandt lighting, rich dark background, and warm color palette"

+#### FLUX.1-Kontext
+A fast image-to-image model that excels at understanding and replicating the visual context of a reference image.
+It's highly effective at capturing style, mood, and composition.

+**Best for:**
+- Style transfer
+- Character consistency
+- Generating variations that are visually harmonious with a source image
+- Rapid context-aware iterations (max 12 steps)

+**Example workflow:**
+1. Upload an image with a distinct artistic style (e.g., a Van Gogh painting)
+2. Prompt: "A modern cityscape at night, in the style of the reference image"

+#### FLUX.1-Kontext-Max
+A professional-grade version of Kontext for maximum quality and detail, supporting up to 50 inference steps.

+**Best for:**
+- High-fidelity style transfer
+- Detailed character replication
+- Complex context-aware generation tasks where quality is paramount

+**Example workflow:**
+1. Upload a detailed character portrait
+2. Prompt: "The same character, now wearing futuristic armor and standing on a spaceship bridge"

 ## Technical Implementation Notes

 ### Image-to-Image Processing